Mahirchaudhari/Spring-Boot-Projects/currency-conversion-exchange/README.md

 3) JAR will be generated in each base module.
 4) Excecute JAR and hit different URL based on port mentioned in application.properties

-**Useful Docker Command:**
+**Useful Basic Docker Command:**

-docker container ls -a : List all the container docker container prune : Remove all the container docker run -p 5000:5000 -d dockerName/app-name:1.0.0-SNAPSHOP : Start the container docker run -p 5000:5000 -d --restart=no dockerName/app-name:1.0.0-SNAPSHOP : It will not start with docker (No Auto start) docker run -p 5000:5000 -d --restart=always dockerName/app-name:1.0.0-SNAPSHOP : It will start with docker (Auto start) docker container stop container-id docker events : Log all the event happening with containers docker top container-id : Show the processes running docker stats : show the states (CPU, Memory) of the container docker container logs -f container-id docker system df : docker demains details
+1) docker container ls -a : List all the container
+2) docker container prune : Remove all the container
+3) docker run -p 5000:5000 -d dockerName/app-name:1.0.0-SNAPSHOP : Start the container
+4) docker run -p 5000:5000 -d --restart=no dockerName/app-name:1.0.0-SNAPSHOP : It will not start with docker (No Auto start)
+5) docker run -p 5000:5000 -d --restart=always dockerName/app-name:1.0.0-SNAPSHOP : It will start with docker (Auto start)
+6) docker container stop container-id
+7) docker events : Log all the event happening with containers
+8) docker top container-id : Show the processes running
+9) docker stats : show the states (CPU, Memory) of the container
+10) docker container logs -f container-id
+11) docker system df : docker demains details